TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Enterprise customers should not make changes to failover settings or the service on their own except when disabling failover to make changes to network settings.
 Contact iXsystems Support for assistance before making any changes to other failover settings.

-If your installation includes a UPS, configure and enable the UPS service as well.
+If your installation includes a UPS, configure and enable the UPS service.

 Setting Up SMART Testing